Understanding UPS Ground Saver: How It Works and Where to Drop Off

 • Any official UPS facility

-Note: If a UPS Ground Saver package is dropped off anywhere other than an authorized UPS location, including USPS facilities, the shipment may be disposed of and considered improperly tendered.
+Note: If you drop off a UPS Ground Saver package anywhere other than an authorized UPS location, including USPS facilities, the shipment may get disposed of and considered improperly tendered.

-Important: Do Not Hand UPS Ground Saver Packages to USPS
+Important: don't hand UPS Ground Saver packages to USPS

-When you purchase a UPS Ground Saver label, you may notice a USPS tracking number printed on the bottom of the label.
-This is part of the service routing process and does not mean the package should be given directly to USPS.
+When you purchase a UPS Ground Saver label, you may notice a USPS tracking number printed at the bottom.
+That's part of the service's routing process, not a sign that the package should go to USPS.

 • The package being disposed of